-- The proposed development is consistent with the FLUM and the Low Density Residential future land use category. - The proposed development complies with a majority of the site characteristics review criteria. - The proposed General Development Plan (preliminary lot layout) generally complies with a majority of the review criteria for site design and compatibility and meets the minimum requirements of the Zoning Ordinance.
+- The proposal is exempt from FLUM compliance. - The proposed development complies with a majority of the site characteristics review criteria. - $\dot{\mathbf{v}}$ The proposed General Development Plan complies with a majority of the review criteria for site design and compatibility, and meets the minimum requirements in the Zoning Ordinance.

-Note: Please see attached pre-application information for FLUM category descriptions and other below-referenced material.
+Note: Please see attached pre-application information for FLUM category descriptions and other belowreferenced material.